chocolate peppermint bar with bite

 Sharing is caring!

-Here’s the deal though.
-I’m just plain old always-in-a-hurry, Betty.
-Mom says I was born that way but my need for speed was marinated in years of working full time, owning businesses, and commuting.
+Here's the deal, though.
+I'll forever be plain old always-in-a-hurry, Betty.
+My mom says I was born that way, but my need for speed was marinated in years of working full-time, owning businesses, and commuting.

-Do these chocolate peppermint bars start with a brownie mix?
+These amazing peppermint brownies start with a boxed brownie mix!
 Yes!
 What does that mean?
-For starters, all you need are a bowl, a spoon, and a measuring cup.
+For starters, you only need a bowl, a spoon, and a measuring cup.
 Mix the batter in no time flat.

-I am hooked on my 11″ x 7″ Pyrex baking dish for bars made from a mix.
-Don’t have one?
+I am hooked on using my 11" x 7" Pyrex baking dish for bars made from a mix.
+Don't have one?
 Do the math.
-A 9″ square pan works, too.
-So does a 10″ round pan which you could cut in cute wedges!
+A 9" square pan works, too.
+So does a 10" round pan which you could cut in cute wedges!

-Pat the batter in a greased pan of your choice, sprinkle with sugar, and pop it in a 350 degree oven for about 12 minutes.
+Pat the batter in a greased pan, sprinkle with sugar, and pop it in a 350-degree oven for about 12 minutes.

 Now It’s Peppermint Candy Time